 Finding the right look, shape, colour, pattern, material, texture (that’s some list!) of tiles might seem a bit overwhelming at first (I get it, don’t worry), but I promise it needn’t be.
 With tiles, there are plenty of chances for you to create a standout look.
-The key?
+The key to choosing tiles you’ll love?
 Be open to having fun.

 Colours and patterns are already diverse, but tile makers are taking it a step further: they have started really playing with shapes, too.
 Gone are the days of choosing from square or rectangular tiles – now, you can pick from geometric, curved, or even more intriguing offerings.